lateef-taiwo/Devops-Tooling-Website-Solution/README.md

     * Type n to add a new partition.
 Press enter repeatedly to use the default values

     * Type w to write partition changes to disk.
-T ype Y on prompt
+Type Y on prompt

     ![gpt](./images/xvdf%20partition.png)